Ferrer Center and Colony: Legacy

 Laurence Veysey described the association as "one of the most notable—though unremembered—attempts to create a counter-culture in America".
 Of its accomplishments, Veysey counted the association of (1) college-educated native Americans with recent, Jewish immigrants from eastern Europe, and of (2) intellectuals with laborers.
 Veysey called the Ferrer Modern School one of the few "truly advanced" American progressive schools of the 1920s.
 The Friends of the Modern School was founded in 1973.
 It was incorporated as a not-for-profit organization in around 2005 with the mission of preserving the legacy of the Stelton Modern School.
-Regular reunions of former students continued until the late 2010s and were recorded and are available at the Rutgers archives.
+Regular reunions of former students continued until the late 2010s and were recorded and are available at the Rutgers University archives.
 The records of the Friends, as well as the Modern School itself, can be found at Special Collections and University Archives, Rutgers.